lgw2/lgw2.github.io/_teaching/csci112-fall-2023/labs/lab8.md

 16th) to build an interactive database of Montana counties, where a user can search for counties within a population range or by county seat.

+**Note:** be sure to change from reading from `/public/labs/lab7/counties1.txt` to `/public/labs/lab8/counties1.txt`.
+The Lab 8 version has commas removed from the population field, which will make it (much) easier to parse that as an integer.

 Starting from the existing code, define your own `struct` called `County` with the following data members:
 * a string `name` (you may assume name has no more than 99 characters);